MohamedSy1/ELT-pipeline-olympic-dataset/README.md

 ![Screenshot 2024-08-16 at 15 46 11](https://github.com/user-attachments/assets/49bb756f-502f-473b-ad61-5d89f5edc29e)

-This image illustrates how a Large Language Model (LLM) can be used to transform a natural language question into a SQL query, retrieve the data from a SQL database, and then provide an answer back to the user.
+This image illustrates how a Large Language Model (LLM) can be used to transform a natural language question into a SQL query, retrieve the data from an SQL database, and then provide an answer back to the user.
 ## Data Sources

 - [2021 Olympics in Tokyo Dataset](#https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data)